UNINETTSigma2/documentation/getting_help/qa-sessions.md

 get yourself a coffee or tea and have a chat.
 It doesn't matter from which institute or university you are, you are **welcome to join at any time**.

-This time we will have a short 15 min presentation about "Useful tools & services".
-But your questions can be about any topic you want.
+Sometimes we will have short 15 min presentation about various topics like "Useful tools and services".
+But your questions can always be about any topic you want.

 We can talk about:
 - Questions regarding compute resources, data storage and management.